Carmendelope/application-manager/README.md

 make all
 ```
 ​
-This operation generates the binaries for this repo, download dependencies,
-run existing tests and generate ready-to-deploy Kubernetes files.
+This operation generates the binaries for this repo, downloads the required dependencies, runs existing tests and generates ready-to-deploy Kubernetes files.
 ​
 ### Run tests
 ​